Report launch: Overheated and underprepared — Europeans’ experience of living with climate change

 Michele Consolini, Research Officer, Eurofound

-The presentations will be followed by a discussion with opportunities for questions and reflections.
+The presentations were followed by a discussion with opportunities for questions and reflections.
+The webinar has been recorded and will be made available soon.

 Agenda